College Guidance

 Counselors guide students through the college admissions process beginning freshman year and walk alongside them until they graduate senior year.
 Counselors work with students to build their knowledge of the college search, finding their fit, how to create the college list, planning for testing, financial aid and scholarships.
 Future planning is individualized to meet the needs of a student where he is and achieve his goals.
 The Sacramento Private and Parochial Schools College Fair, Jesuit Excellence Tour, College Information Night, and Paying for College Financial Aid events are hosted each fall.
 In addition, over 100 college admission representatives visit campus each fall to meet with interested students from all grade levels.

-Parent/guardian access point to helpful information shared through your student’s Counseling & College Planning Google Classroom.
+Parent/guardian portal to helpful information shared through your student’s Counseling & College Planning Google Classroom.
 This includes Enrichment programs, dates that college representatives will be on campus, scholarship links, and more.

 Quick College Admissions Stats